 In terms of adding to the theory, our experiment adds to work evaluating the validity of intertemporal consumption models with incomplete markets; for example, see the surveys by Attanasio and Weber (2010), Jappelli and Pistaferri (2017), Kaplan and Violante (2022), and Violante (2024).
-Our calibrated partial equilibrium models complement two other papers that use quantitative models to estimate the iMPC as the result of income shock.
-Auclert et al. (2024) study the dynamic output and consumption response to government spending and taxes in a general equilibrium model.
-Bardoczy et al. (2024) show that in a HANK (Heterogeneous Agent New Keynesian) model the depletion of excess savings occurs within three years for households in the top income quartile.
+Our simulations are inspired by Auclert et al. (2024), who evaluate the performance of general equilibrium models in matching the size-unconditional iMPC estimated by Fagereng et al. (2021).
+Our contribution is to evaluation the models' accuracy in capturing the iMPC dynamics across shocks of different sizes.
+While our partial equilibrium models are not directly comparable with Auclert et al. (2024), the strong link between the iMPC and fiscal multipliers makes our findings valuable also to evaluate the dynamic outcomes of fiscal interventions of varying sizes.

 The paper is organized as follows.
-Section 2 reviews the previous findings for the iMPC and presents our empirical framework.
+Section 2 presents our empirical framework.
 Section 3 describes the survey data and the format of the questions used to elicit the iMPC.
 Section 4 presents the empirical iMPC and how it varies with shock size and individual characteristics.

-Sections 5 and 6 compare our findings with the predictions of an incomplete market model with heterogeneous agents.
+Sections 5 and 6 compare our findings with the predictions of incomplete market models with heterogeneous agents.
 Section 7 concludes.